 You’ve been hurt.
 Or someone in your family’s been hurt.
 You’re looking for someone to help.
 It’s important to hire someone who shares your values and is going to maximize the value of your case.

-The Myers & Fox page of this website tells you about how we run our business and handle our cases.
+In the About Us section we describe how we run our firm and handle cases.
 This tells you a little bit more about me.

-Over the first 20 years of my career I achieved a lot of professional success.
+Over the last (almost) 30 years of my career I achieved a lot of professional success.
 It’s a source of pride.
 But more importantly, it’s given me the opportunity to be selective about the cases I take.

-It’s important to me to have enough time to spend with my family and do the things that – outside of the law – are really important to me.
+It’s critical to me to have enough time to spend with my family and do the things that – outside of the law – are really important to me.

 One of those things is to ride my bike to work.
-I’m fortunate that my route takes me through the Arboretum and along Interlaken Park.
+I’m fortunate that my route takes me over the 520 Bridge and through Interlaken Park.
 On the way to work I have time to start thinking about my day and how I’m going to make money for our clients.
-On the way home I can decompress and start thinking about what I’m going to do with the twins.
+On the way home I can decompress and start thinking about what I’m going to do with the crew.

 There are few things I like more than conflict and resolution.
 That’s probably why I decided to become a lawyer.

 Hard work, creativity and aggression get cases resolved.
 And resolving cases is really what we’re here to do for clients.
 It’s how we add value.

 Most cases are settled.
 But, sometimes, there are disagreements that can’t be resolved without going to trial.